danielkoster/argosd/README.md

 ## Disclaimer
 Downloading copyrighted content to which you do not own the rights might be illegal in your country.
-The author of this project is **not** responsible for your use of it.
+The author of this project is **not** responsible for your use of this tool.